zapta/greenpak_misc/pico_i2c/tools/win_driver/README.txt

 This windows driver was downloaded from https://github.com/arduino/ArduinoCore-mbed/tree/2.0.0/drivers and it solved the automatic upload issue with the Arduino framework.

-To install,
+Installation method 1
 1. Connect the RPI Pico with the button pressed to enter the upload mode.

-2. In the window device manager update the RPI Boot device, which most likely Will have a broken warning and install the driver you find in this directory.
+2. In the window device manager update the RP2 Boot device by selecting this directory as the location of the driver.
+This will use the following two files as driver
+   *  nanorp2040connect.cat
+   * nanorp2040connect.inf

+Installation method 2
+Run the dpinst-*.exe from https://github.com/arduino/ArduinoCore-mbed/tree/2.0.0/drivers
+that is approriate to your sys tem.

+Installation method 3
+Install the arduino IDE and install from the Board Manager, Arduino Mbed OS Nano Boards (by Arduino).